portnov/hcheckers/README.md

 HCheckers does not contain any pre-populated openings or endgames database, and it actually does not know how to play checkers - it only knows the rules.

+But this is not either a "look-what-i-did-in-one-evening" project.
+HCheckers has full support of several rules, has decent UI, supports UI localization, and plays not so bad for amateur.

 ## Project goals

 * Fun of development.
 For not-so-seasoned Haskell programmers, or people who are